khrt/Raisin/README.md

 By default tags are added automatically based on it's namespace but you always can overwrite it using the function.

+### produces

+produces can be used for resources producing output like 'image/pdf' or 'application/pdf'

+    produces ['image/png'];
+    route_param 'id' => sub {...};

+By default produces are added automatically and output json,yaml but you can overwrite it using the produces function.

 ### entity

 Describes response object which will be used to generate OpenAPI description.